billwuqin/list-pagination-markdown/draft-ietf-netconf-list-pagination.md

 Noting that the "sort-by" parameter is a node identifier, there is not so much "edge conditions" as there are "interesting conditions".
 This section provides examples for some interesting conditions.

 #### A.3.5.1. the target node's type
-The section provides three examples, one for a "leaf-list" and two for a "list", with one using a direct descendent and the other using an indirect descendent.
+The section provides three examples, one for a "leaf-list" and two for a "list", with one using a direct descendant and the other using an indirect descendant.

 ##### A.3.5.1.1. type is a "leaf-list"
 This example illustrates when the target node's type is a "leaf-list".
 Note that a single period (i.e., '.') is used to represent the nodes to be sorted.